Linuxfabrik/monitoring-plugins/check-plugins/disk-io/README.rst

     ---- ------- ---- ----   ----     ----   -----  -----
     dm-2 2.1GiB  0.0B 1.6GiB 100.0MiB 1.7GiB 1.8GiB [WARNING]

 The first line always shows the disk with the currently highest throughput.
-For example, the table row for ``dm-2`` means:
+The table columns shown above mean:

-* In practice, a maximum throughput of 2.1 GB/sec was determined (RWmax).
+* RWmax: Always starting with 10Mib/sec.
+Here, a maximum throughput of 2.1 GB/sec was determined.
-* The current throughput is 0.0 B/sec read and 1.75 GB/sec write (R1/W1).
+* R1/W1: The current throughput is 0.0 B/sec read and 1.75 GB/sec write.
-* The throughput from now to 5 measured values in the past is 100 MB/sec read and 1.7 GB/sec write (R5/W5).
+* R5/W5: The throughput from now to 5 measured values in the past is 100 MB/sec read and 1.7 GB/sec write.
 Compared to the current values, there was a higher throughput for a while.
-* Since the drive offers a maximum of 2.1 GB/sec, a RW5 value of 1.8 GB/sec results in a warning (``2.1 GB/sec * 80% = 1.68 GB/sec``).
+* State: Since the drive offers a maximum of 2.1 GB/sec, a RW5 value of 1.8 GB/sec results in a warning (``2.1 GB/sec * 80% = 1.68 GB/sec``).
 The current value of 1.75 GB/sec doesn't matter, it could be a peak.

 Hints: